-So, what does it take to be an effective speller?
+What does it take to be an effective speller?

 Effective spellers need to have: a solid knowledge of letter to sound correspondence, (individual letter, digraph, and syllable sounds), a knowledge of prefix, suffix and root words along knowledge of basic spelling rules.